- Home

 10. Punched tin lanterns

-The idea is to poke holes into the can in the shape of a design that you like using a nail and hammer (just mind your fingers) – and to add extra details, you could use nails of different sizes.
+The idea is to poke holes into a can in the shape of a design that you like using a nail and hammer (just mind your fingers) – and to add extra details, you could use nails of different sizes.
 To prevent the cans from getting dented by the force of the nails, it’s best to fill them with water or wet sand and freeze them 24-hours before.

 Once you’ve finished poking your holes, you can either leave the cans silver or paint them.
 Acrylic paints work well, though, if your lanterns are going to be kept outside, you might want to use weatherproof spray paint.
 If you like, you can also add a handle to your lanterns.